Install and Configure Distributed Marketing

 - Administrator (mcdm_15 namespace): This permission grants access to admin functions, such as linking journeys to campaigns and managing org defaults.
 It also grants access to all of the standard permission functionality, including reviewing, personalizing, and sending content.

-- Standard (mcdm_15 namespace): This permission grants access to standard user functions, such as content personalization and approval of campaign members for messages.
+- Standard (mcdm_15 namespace): This permission grants access to standard user functions, such as personalizing content and approving campaign members for messages.

 Now that you understand the different permission sets and permissions, you can assign them by following the steps in the Assign Permissions topic on Salesforce Help.
-Assign both of the administrator permission sets to your Distributed Marketing admins, and assign both of the standard permission sets to your Distributed Marketing users.
+To complete setup and installation, assign both of the administrator permission sets to your Distributed Marketing admins.
+After you set up Distributed Marketing, assign both of the standard permission sets to your Distributed Marketing users.
+If you’re using approvals, assign DMApprover to users who approve Distributed Marketing content.
+(They do not need a license.)

-After you install Distributed Marketing, you’ll notice a couple of new Distributed Marketing applications in the App Launcher menu if you have the appropriate permissions: Distributed Marketing Administration and Distributed Marketing Settings.
+After you install Distributed Marketing, you’ll notice new Distributed Marketing applications in the App Launcher menu if you have the appropriate permissions: Distributed Marketing Administration and Distributed Marketing Settings.
+Keep an eye on Marketing Cloud release notes to stay up to date with changes to these apps.

 Distributed Marketing Administration

-This app is only for our System Administrators and Distributed Marketing Administrators and requires the DMAdministrator and DMAdministratorLicense permission sets or equivalent.
-You’ll use this app to do a few things.
+This app is only for our Salesforce and Distributed Marketing admins.
+To access this page, you need the DMAdministrator and DMAdministratorLicense permission sets or equivalent.
+You use this app to do a few things.

 - Connect your org with your Marketing Cloud account.